pnp/List-Formatting/column-samples/text-isbn-image/README.md

 > The values are expected to be the ISBN numbers for the books.
 However, this sample could easily be switched to utilize the OCLC, LCCN, OLID, or ID values for a given book.

+## View requirements
+- This format can be applied to a text/choice column and expects the values to be ISBN numbers corresponding to books

 ## Sample

 Solution|Author(s)